Take control of log query costs using Retain with Included Queries

 Steps

-1. Go to Settings > Storage Management and edit the log bucket you want to configure.
+Go to Settings > Storage Management, select Bucket storage management, and select > Edit for the log bucket you want to configure.

-In the Edit bucket dialog, define the number of days (minimum 10 and maximum 35).
+In Edit bucket, set Included query retention period to the number of days (minimum 10 and maximum 35).
 Queries in this timeframe will not be billable.

-Example: When included queries period is set to 12 days and you run query: fetch logs, from: now()-2d the query won’t be billable.
-If you run a query: fetch logs, from: now()-30d you will be charged for scanned bytes for data older than 13 days.
+Example: When Included query retention period is set to 12 days and you run query: fetch logs, from: now()-2d the query won’t be billable.
+If you run the query fetch logs, from: now()-30d, you will be charged for scanned bytes for data older than 13 days.

 Included query retention period setting can be changed once every 24 hours and takes effect daily at midnight UTC.
 Changes to this setting will affect your billing.
 Plan adjustments carefully to avoid unexpected costs.

-1. Go to Account Management > Identity & access management > Policies
+1. Go to Account Management > Identity & access management > Policy management

 2. Select Create policy or edit existing policy by clicking > Edit policy